alodavi/kafka-app/README.md

  zcat stream.jsonl.gz | kafka-console-producer.sh --bootstrap-server localhost:9092 --topic streams-app-input
 ```

+- Start the `SimpleConsumer` application

+### Starting the Kafka Streams app

 - Start the `StreamingApp` application

-- Inspect the the output of the application or run the `Consumer` application.
+- Inspect the the output of the application or run the `ConsumerWithStreaming` application.
 ```$xslt
 kafka-console-consumer.sh --bootstrap-server localhost:9092 \
     --topic streams-uid-count-output \